Forget store-bought cards: opt for one that’s hand-painted instead! This lacy heart is perfect for that someone special on your Valentine’s Day list.

-I will add ink only to the actual outline of the outer edge of the lace.
-The inner flowers and eyelets have been done with a very sharp F pencil, hard enough for sharp details, but soft enough to erase if needed.
+Pro Tip: The fine details of the lace should be done with a very sharp F pencil that’s hard enough for sharp details but soft enough to erase if needed.

-See the circled area of the lace below to see how it works.
-In short, all the lace details are enhanced by the shading, making it look like the real thing — lovely!
+See the circled area of the lace above to see how it works.
+All the lace details are enhanced by the shading, making it look like the real thing.